Two Clints, One Message in a Bottle

-This story is about a guy named Clint.
-Actually, it’s about two guys named Clint, and a woman named Gwen.
+This story (in two parts) is about a guy named Clint.
+Actually, it’s about two guys named Clint, a woman named Gwen, and a message in a bottle.
 It’s about adventure, discovery, romance.
 It’s a story about family, friends, and the rewards that come from keeping an open heart and an open mind.
 And, in a world we can’t seem to stop trashing, it is about the treasure you can find if you slow down and look closely.

 One morning, the weather is funky, so my mom wisely hangs out at home.
 My dad and I, because we just don’t know better, decide to head out on an adventure to an uninhabited island in search of beach trash and treasure.
 The sky is dark, ominous.
 We paddle to the island in little kayaks.